gmum/Make-Interval-Bound-Propagation-great-again/README.md

 * <code>path_to_dataset.txt</code> - path to the dataset saved with the <code>.txt</code> extension.
 * <code>eps_start</code> - float, the starting value of perturbation size applied to the data.
 * <code>eps_end</code> - float, the ending value of perturbation size applied to the data.
+* <code>input_size</code> - integer, the dimension of the data.
+This parameter is used only when fully connected neural networks are applied.
 * <code>arch_type</code> - type of architecture used: <code>cnn_small</code>, <code>cnn_medium</code>, <code>cnn_large</code>.
 These architectures are described in our paper.

 In the <code>Experiments</code> folder, there are <code>.json</code> files where one can define a set of hyperparameters to be used in the training process.
 Vanilla training will be run with the <code>epsilon</code> hyperparameter set to 0.
 To perform the training, one needs to invoke <code>python train.py --config=<path_to_config_file></code>.